 4. Replace it

 This is the most professional way to do away with wood paneling.
-You walls won’t feel thin and cheap.
-And the room won’t echo as much since wood paneling really reflect the sound a lot.
+Your walls won’t feel thin and cheap.
+And the room won’t echo as much since wood paneling really reflects the sound a lot.

 Let me know what you decided to do and send me pictures.
 I would love to see how you tackled your wood paneling project.